citp/privacy-policy-historical/g/gm/gmu/gmu.edu.md

-> *The following text is extracted and transformed from the gmu.edu privacy policy that was archived on 2011-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111203105344id_/http%3A//webdev.gmu.edu/Internet_Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gmu.edu privacy policy that was archived on 2012-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120523182504id_/http%3A//webdev.gmu.edu/Internet_Privacy) for the most accurate reproduction.*

 # Internet Privacy - Web Development

-### From Web Development

 The following information explains the Internet Privacy Policy that George Mason has adopted for its web site.
 The George Mason University web site is defined to include the [university's home page (the top-level web page)](https://web.archive.org/index.php?title=The_George_Mason_Top_Page_\(gmu.edu\)&action=edit&redlink=1 "The George Mason Top Page \(gmu.edu\) \(page does not exist\)") and every web site that links directly from the home page (second-level web sites), unless the site is not on a university server or the site is licensed from a vendor.
-It also includes all the web sites that are designed by [Web Communications](http://ur.gmu.edu/webcomm "http://ur.gmu.edu/webcomm") in [University Relations](http://ur.gmu.edu/ "http://ur.gmu.edu") and other sites that are developed using the [university web templates](http://eagle.gmu.edu/mason_template "http://eagle.gmu.edu/mason_template").
+It also includes all the web sites that are designed by [Web Communications](http://ur.gmu.edu/webcomm) in [University Relations](http://ur.gmu.edu/) and other sites that are developed using the [university web templates](http://eagle.gmu.edu/mason_template).
 The following is intended to explain our current Internet privacy practices but shall not be construed as a contractual promise.
 We reserve the right to amend our Internet Privacy Policy statement at any time without notice.

-## Contents

-  * 1 Virginia Law
-  * 2 Links to Other Web Sites
-  * 3 Information We Collect
-  * 4 How the Collected Information Is Used
-  * 5 Choice to Provide Information
-  * 6 Customer Comments or Review
-  * 7 Related Links

 ##  Virginia Law